 In 2012, six-year-old Emma Longstreet was killed when a drunk driver hit her on New Year’s Day.
 In the aftermath of the accident, the young girl’s parents fought tirelessly to change the legislation regarding the punishments and penalties for drunk drivers in South Carolina.

 In 2014, the Longstreets succeeded.
 Legislation, known as Emma’s Law, that expands the punishment for a DUI conviction was passed and signed into law by Gov. Nikki Haley.
-The legislation was overwhelmingly supported in in state.
+The legislation was overwhelmingly supported in state.

 A year later, a pressing question for skeptics and supporters alike remains: has the law had any impact on drinking and driving in South Carolina?
 Has the number of alcohol-related car accidents been reduced?

-What Is Emma’s Law?
+What is Emma’s Law?

 According to Mothers Against Drunk Driving (MADD) Emma’s Law expands the punishments for all convicted drunk drivers.
 Some highlights of the law include: